-During acute symptoms rest, activity restriction, ice application , acompression and elevation of part should be done.
+During acute symptoms rest, activity restriction, ice application, compression and elevation of the part should be done.

 NSAIDs may be used for relieving pain and decreasing inflammation.

-The patients with chronic politeus tendonitis need activity restriction for prolonged period.
-Steroid injections help to alleviate the symtoms.
+The patients with chronic popliteus tendonitis need activity restriction for a prolonged period.
+Steroid injections help to alleviate the symptoms.

-Acute period is followed by rehabiliatation which consists of flexibility exercises and strengthening exercises.
+The acute period is followed by rehabilitation which consists of flexibility exercises and strengthening exercises.

 Retraining the functional movement pattern should be undertaken before return to play is allowed.
 When the patient returns to play, downhill running should be avoided.